PPU de la partie nord de L’Île-des-Sœurs

 Thirdly, Nuns' Island has a very weak café/restaurant scene.
 While it would be wonderful to have more options, the history of the island is one in which locals, with very few exceptions, head off-island to enjoy meals.
 Many restaurants have opened and closed with a high turnover, and simply adding a few thousand residents will do nothing to change that.
 Even having the REM does not guarantee that more commercial space will be occupied.
 Therefore it seems unrealistic to envision as many commercial options as the PPU puts forward.

 Lastly and most importantly, as a resident of Pointe-Nord, I fully enjoy living not just on Nuns' Island but in my little neighbourhood.
 I chose to live here and invested a lot of money to do so because I agreed with the master vision of the developer.
 I am extremely concerned with the changes that the PPU brings forth regarding my neighbourhood.
 It would mean shorter, fatter towers and that is contrary to the vision I purchased and I believe that it is unfair and immoral for the city to simply change my day-to-day reality so suddenly.
 It will make a material impact on my life.
 Therefore, I do not believe that Pointe-Nord should be included in this PPU and I advocate for it to be allowed to be finished in the same style that it currently adheres to.
-In fact, I believe that the rest of the Place du Commerce area should use Pointe-Nord as an example of what to do right.
+In fact, I believe that the rest of the Place du Commerce area should use Pointe-Nord as an example of what to do right. - Aram SeropianPrioritize the environment, in such a way that will also be beneficial to residents… Pointe-Nord is in need of a proper green space, not just a plain round spot, but one which is landscaped with trees and shrubs, which includes integrated seating or benches or chaises, which offers views mixed within it, which can vary in elevation and slope (relief), which may even include an area with outdoor fitness installations.

 Next, the dog population on Pointe-Nord alone is already very high.
 Dogs are frequently left unleashed in public spaces where it is forbidden, such as L’Esplanade and on the shared pedestrian and bicycle path all along the shoreline.
 Some dog owners also still fail to take responsibility for their dogs and lack basic consideration to their neighbours and community by leaving their pets’ poop on the sidewalks and adjoining green spaces…It is just unseemly, and constitutes poor neighbourly manners.
 The dogs in our community should have their own enclosed space in which they may play, socialize, run free…and do their ‘business’.
 Perhaps the more public venue complemented with visual aids will also induce those currently lacking it to act more responsibly; poop bag dispenser(s) can be installed, dog park regulations/etiquette sign(s) can be installed.
 Therefore and since the dog population on Pointe-Nord is concentrated in a relatively smaller area, I believe the addition of a designated dog park in Pointe-Nord is warranted, ideally and logically situated and designed…perhaps closer to the areas on either side of the new Samuel-de-Champlain bridge (South or South-East side of Boul.
 René-Lévesque.